Performance Guide

 Makio MeshLine uses TSL core for efficient GPU rendering, supporting both WebGPU and WebGL2 backends.

-The core approach minimizes overhead by generating only necessary vertex attributes and uniforms based on active features—like skipping UVs if no textures are used
+The core approach minimizes overhead by generating only necessary vertex attributes and uniforms based on active features, like skipping UVs if no textures are used.

-It also support Instancing
+It also supports Instancing and optimized CPU batching.

 Include Optimizations